 Overall, Running with The Firm is a well-written insight into a world of violence, showing the devastating impact of football hooligans and their extreme violence.
 All in the name of sport and supporting your team.
 Supporting a different team was enough for extreme and brutal violence when the teams played each other – and it didn’t matter if the opposition was your friend, neighbour or a complete stranger.
 The inabilities, inactions, actions and reactions of the police forces made the trouble worse.
 The book also shows the effect undercover police work has with the stress on friendships and relationships at home and how living an immersive double-life can take over your life.

-Running with The Firm is a disturbing look into the violent lives of the hooligans, the undercover police officer charged with preventing it and the effect it has on the people around them.
+Running with The Firm is a disturbing look into the violent lives of football hooligans, the undercover police officer charged with preventing it and the effect it has on the people around them.

 Whether or not you have any interest at all in football this book is definitely an interesting read.
 It is filled with violence, friendships, sadness and some humour.